-Here is a quick list of important questions to ask yourself before choosing a plan:
+Here is a list of important questions we help you answer before choosing a plan:

 - What is the dentist network?
 Will I be able to stay with my current dentist or will I need to switch?